hnduke/evanduke/README.md

 ### Backlog

-- Create GHA CI/CD pipeline
+- Create CI/CD pipeline
 - Exploration and requirements pending
 - Visual redesign pending

 #### Possibilities on the table

-- Port to Django for ease of content administration
 - Recreate frontend using React.js

 ### Done

+- Port to Django in preparation for custom work
-- Port the site to Flask using the same content, structure, and public resources.
+- Port the site to Flask (just to quickly get the app off the ground) using the same content, structure, and public resources.
-- Deploy port to AWS Lightsail
+- Deploy port to AWS EC2 instance